The Rotator Cuff Stabilty

-The supraspinatus is best activated and exercised with internal rotation (IR) or external rotation (ER) in a abduction scapular plane.
-However IR, decreases available shoulder range of movement with an inability of the humerus to clear the subacromial space, increases winging and protraction of the scapula (due to the increase tension of the posterior-inferior capsule and infraspinatus) and thus subsequently protraction can lead to impingement symptoms.
+The supraspinatus is best activated and exercised with internal rotation (IR) or external rotation (ER) in an abduction scapular plane.
+However IR, decreases available shoulder range of movement with an inability of the humerus to clear the subacromial space, increases winging and protraction of the scapula (due to the increased tension of the posterior-inferior capsule and infraspinatus) and thus subsequently protraction can lead to impingement symptoms.
 In addition abduction with ER appears to cause the least deltoid activity and therefore is suggested that this is the best position to strengthen the supraspinatus

 Infraspinatus and Teres Minor

-The role of these 2 muscles include, resisting superior and anterior translation of the humerus, whilst providing compression and ER to allow the humerus to clear the shoulder joint during overhead movements.
+The role of these 2 muscles includes, resisting superior and anterior translation of the humerus, whilst providing compression and ER to allow the humerus to clear the shoulder joint during overhead movements.
 The infraspinatus appears to be the greater ER of the 2 and is greatly affected by the position of the Glenohumeral joint.

 Exercise for Infraspinatus and Teres Minor

 ER in side-lying: see image to the right